 Private lenders are individuals or private companies that lend their own capital.
 They are less regulated and far more flexible.
 A private lender cares most about the property value and your equity -- they are lending against the asset, not just your income and credit.
 Private mortgage rates in Calgary typically range from about 8% to 15%, plus a lender fee of 1% to 3% of the mortgage amount.

 The key thing to understand: a bad credit mortgage is meant to be temporary.
-You get in with a B-lender or private lender, rebuild your credit over 1 to 2 years, and then refinance into a conventional A-lender mortgage with a much better rate.
-It is a bridge, not a destination.
+You get in with a B-lender or private lender, rebuild your credit over 1 to 2 years, and then refinance or switch into a conventional A-lender mortgage with a much better rate.
+It is a bridge, not a destination -- and with the stress test exemption at renewal, the bridge is shorter than it used to be.

 Steps to Get a Bad Credit Mortgage in Calgary